boazbk/tcs/lec_06_loops.md

 y_0 := ns NAND ns
 ~~~~

-We will now discuss how we can extend our NAND programming language so that it can capture these kind of algorithms.
+We will now discuss how we can extend the  NAND programming language so that it can capture this kind of a construct.

 ## The NAND++ Programming language

-While, keeping to our minimalist form, we will not add a `while` keyword to the NAND programming language, we will extend it in a way that allows for executing loops and accessing arrays of arbitrary length.
+Keeping to our minimalist form, we will not add a `while` keyword to the NAND programming language.
+But we will extend this language in a way that allows for executing loops and accessing arrays of arbitrary length.
 The main new ingredients are the following:

 * We add a special _integer valued_ variable `i`, and allow expressions of the form `foo_i` (for every variable identifier `foo`) which are evaluated to equal `foo_`$\expr{i}$ where $\expr{i}$ denotes the current value of the variable `i`.
-As usual, `i` is initially assigned the value 0.
+As usual, `i` is initially assigned the value $0$.^[Note that the variable `i`, like all variables in NAND, is a _global_ variable, and hence  all expressions of the form `foo_i`, `bar_i` etc. refer to the same value of `i`.]

 * We add a special variable `loop` with the following semantics: when the program ends, if `loop` is equal to one, then execution goes back to the first line and the variable `i` is either incremented or decremented by 1.
 In the first iteration of the loop, `i` is incremented, in the second iteration, it is decremented, then in the next two iterations `i` is incremented, and in the next two after that it is decremented, and so on.
 That is, the variable `i` takes the following sequence of values: